huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 {{!RFC8310}}, depending on their privacy profile.

 DNS clients SHOULD remember server IP addresses that don't support DoQ.
+Mobile clients might also remember the lack of DoQ support by given IP addresses on a per-context basis (e.g.per network or provisioning domain).

 Timeouts, connection refusals, and QUIC handshake failures are indicators that a server does not support DoQ.
 Clients SHOULD NOT attempt DoQ queries to a server that does not support DoQ for a reasonable period (such as one hour per